Albuquerque International Balloon Fiesta Photo Guide

 Time Needed: Half day minimum (drive + hiking + photography)

-Difficulty: Easy to moderate hiking at high elevation (10,000+ feet)
+Difficulty: Easy to moderate hiking but high elevation (10,000+ feet)

 👉 Read the Complete Santa Fe Aspen Photography Guide